 The fourth-seeded Bruins (28-8) will play Florida, the tournament's overall top seed, in the South Regional semifinals on Thursday in Memphis.

 "It's a tough turn-around for us and we're going to play arguably the best basketball team in the country right now, but it's good to see us back in that mix and back in that discussion," said first-year coach Steve Alford, who has won as many NCAA tournament games in three days as the Bruins had in the previous five seasons combined.
 "That's what's been a lot of fun."

 Alford replaced Ben Howland, who was fired a year ago after the Bruins lost to Minnesota in their NCAA tournament opener.
 This is UCLA's first trip to the regionals since Howland got the Bruins to their third straight Final Four in 2008.

-UCLA's Norman Powell, who played at San Diego's Lincoln High, scored 16 points and Kyle Anderson had 15 points and eight rebounds.
+Jordan Adams scored 19 points, Norman Powell had 16 and Anderson had 15 points and eight rebounds.

 Thomas Walkup had 22 points and 11 rebounds for the Lumberjacks while Desmond Haymon had 17 points and Nikola Gajic added 10.
 Haymon's four-point play sent the Lumberjacks into overtime against fifth-seeded VCU on Friday night and SFA won 77-75.

 The Lumberjacks hadn't lost since Nov.
 23, a 66-58 defeat at East Tennessee State.
 After Wichita State lost to Kentucky to have its 35-game winning streak snapped, SFA's 29-game streak became the nation's longest, for about 3 hours.

 "I'll say what I told the team — I couldn't be prouder," Underwood said.
 "We didn't have a great year.
 We had a year for the history books. ...
 A 29-game winning streak, they don't know how good that really is.
 That's very, very special."